ShivamSapru/CS-GitLab/docs/user_manual.md

 #### a.
 Clean up previous runs (optional, but recommended for fresh start)
 docker compose down --volumes --rmi all

-This command stops and removes all containers, networks, and volumes, and removes all images built by `docker compose build`.

 #### b.
 Build the Docker images
 docker compose build --no-cache

-This command builds the Docker image services from scratch.

 #### c.
 Start all services
 docker compose up

-This command will start all services defined in `docker-compose.yml` file (`db`, `backend`, `frontend`).
-You will see logs from all services in your terminal.

 ---

 ## 🌍 Accessing the Application

 Once `docker compose up` is running and all services are stable:
 * **Frontend Application:** Open your web browser and go to `http://localhost:3000`
 * **Backend API Documentation (Swagger UI):** Open your web browser and go to `http://localhost:8000/docs`
 ---